 Dr. McCormick attended Potley Public School, Essex High School and the Windsor Model School.
 He taught school in Harrow in a one-room school house, prior to attending Trinity Medical College.

 After completing medical school around 1895, Dr. McCormick set up his medical practice in Wheatley.
 He was listed in the 1900 Business Directory.

-Dr. McCormick married Edith Woodbridge on his 28th birthday, October 25th, 1898 in Detroit, Michigan.
-She was born in Essex County on the 2nd of October 1869, the 4th of 4 daughters born to William Warden Woodbridge and the former Elizabeth Anne Hartley.
-Her siblings were Adella, Wilhelmina and Anna.
+Dr. McCormick married Edith Hartley Woodbridge on his 28th birthday, October 25th, 1898 in Detroit, Michigan.
+Mrs. McCormick was born in Colchester South Twp, Essex County on the 2nd of October 1869.
+She was the youngest of 4 daughters born to William Warden Woodbridge and the former Elizabeth Anne Hartley.
+Her parents were farmers and her siblings were; Adella J. Woodbridge, Wilhelmina Harriett Woodbridge and Anna L. Woodbridge.
 Mrs. McCormick’s mother died on the 28th of October, 1869 when she was just 26 days old.
-Her father married Hannah Aikman in Windsor on the 30th of January, 1872 and 5 more children were born; Nora, William, Mary, Charles and Mabel (died at the age of 3 months).
+Her father married Hannah Ryerson Aikman in Windsor on the 30th of January, 1872 and 5 more children were born; Norah Amelia Woodbridge, William Rhea Woodbridge, Mary Alexander Woodbridge, Charles Oliver Woodbridge and Mabel Vera Woodbridge (who died at the age of 3 months).

-Dr. McCormick died on the 18th of July, 1953.
-He was buried at the Windsor Grove Cemetery in Windsor.
-After his death, Mrs. McCormick established the McCormick Scholarship at the University of Toronto in memory of her husband.
-Mrs. McCormick died on the 2nd of August, 1959 and she was buried beside her husband.
-Their son, Norman also became a physician.
+*Dr. McCormick’s son Dr. Norman McCormick practiced medicine in Windsor and specialized in cancer treatment.
 Dr. Norman McCormick died on the 11th of November, 1967 and he was buried at St. Mary’s Cemetery in Walkerville.
-After the death of Dr. Norman McCormick, his name was added to the scholarship at the University of Toronto.
+After the death of Dr. Norman McCormick, his name was added to the scholarship at The University of Toronto.